smhurf/lewagon_challenges/07-Best-Practices/01/01-Context-and-Setup/README.md

     └── 02_01_metric_design.ipynb
 ```

-- Project team lead (<user.team_lead_github_nickname>) should fork [lewagon/olist](https://github.com/lewagon/olist) repo to its own github account using the github web interface, and invite its team members to collaborate on the forked repo (setting-->manage access-->invite teams or people).
+- Project team lead (<user.team_lead_github_nickname>) **and only him** should fork the [olist template](https://github.com/lewagon/olist) repository to its own github account using the github web interface, and invite its team members to collaborate on the forked repo (setting-->manage access-->invite collaborators).
 Collaborators should recieve an email for confirmation.

 - Each team member should then clone the forked repo in its local machine, and copy all challenges needed of the day in their local machine: